 When you are trying to buy the market's best stocks, it's worth checking up on your companies' free cash flow once a quarter or so, to see whether it bears any relationship to the net income in the headlines.
 That's what we do with this series.
 Today, we're checking in on CTS (NYS: CTS) , whose recent revenue and earnings are plotted below.

-Over the past 12 months, CTS generated $1.9 million cash while it booked net income of $21.0 million.
-That means it turned 0.3% of its revenue into FCF.
+Over the past 12 months, CTS generated $8.2 million in FCF while it booked net income of $21.0 million.
+That means it turned 1.4% of its revenue into FCF.
 That doesn't sound so great.
 FCF is less than net income.
 Ideally, we'd like to see the opposite.
+Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors, to see how your business stacks up.

 All cash is not equal